Magisk-Modules-Repo/acp/INSTRUCTIONS.md

 2a.
 For apps, place in system/app/APPNAME/APPNAME.apk
 3. Place any files that need conditionals (only installed in some circumstances) in the custom folder (can be placed however you want)
-4. Add your min android version and other variables to common/unity-uservariables.sh (more instructions are in the file)
+4. Add your min android version and other variables to common/unity-uservariables.sh (more instructions are in the file) 4a.
+Note the Audmodlib variable in this file.
+Uncomment it if you're making an audio module
 5. Add any scripts you want run at boot (late service start in magisk) to common/unity-scripts.sh
 6. Modify the post-fs-data.sh in common as you would with any other magisk module 6a.
 If post-fs-data is going to be used, set their values to true in config.sh (THESE WILL BE INSTALLED AS REGULAR BOOT SCRIPTS IF NOT A MAGISK INSTALL)
 7. Add any build props you want added into the unity-props.prop
 8. Add any build props you want removed into the unity-props-remove.prop
 9. Add any possibly conflicting files you want removed/wiped before install into the unity-file-wipe.sh
-10. Add any config/policy/mixer patches you want added into the unity-patches.sh
+10. Add any config/policy/mixer patches you want added into the aml-patches.sh (audio module only)
-11. Add the removal of your patches in unity_patches into the unity-patches-remove.sh
+11. Add the removal of your patches in unity_patches into the aml-patches-remove.sh (audio module only)
-12. Add any other config/policy/mixer patches you want removed before install into the unity-patches-wipe.sh
+12. Add any other config/policy/mixer patches you want removed before install into the aml-patches-wipe.sh (audio module only)
 13. Add any custom permissions needed into config.sh (this will apply to both magisk and system installs) (default permissions is 755 for folders and 644 for files)
 14. Add any custom install/uninstall logic to unity-customrules1.sh (follow the instructions inside) 14a.
 This is where you would put your stuff for any custom files and whatever else isn't taken care of already